Liuuuuuuuuuuuuuuuuuu/BDS-SDRSIM/README.md

 only the I samples.

 `--start` specifies the UTC start time; `--duration` is in seconds and `--llh` defines the user location in degrees and meters.
+The start time may extend up to 24 hours past the last ephemeris in the RINEX file; the simulator continues using the nearest ephemeris block for interpolation.
 These static coordinates are mutually exclusive with the dynamic path options `--xyz`, `--llh-file` and `--nmea`.
 Run `./bds-sim --help` to see all command options.
 A brief configuration